alvzed/ms-project-4/README.md

         - Press submit.
         - Check that you are redirected properly to the failure page.

+ 7. Incrementing clicks/views
+    - The click and view counters are currently quite crude and use the same type of functionality.
+The reason they have different names despite their similarities is for future versions.
+    1. Incrementing views
+        - Go to the admin page.
+        - Check the amount of views of a specific video, note it down.
+        - Go to the library page, click the video you have chosen.
+        - Go back to the admin page, and to the specific video object.
+        - Compare the integer to the number you have previously noted down.
+    2. Incrementing clicks
+        - Go to the admin page.
+        - Check the amount of views of a specific category, note it down.
+        - Go to the library page, filter by the category you have chosen.
+        - Go back to the admin page, and to the specific category object.
+        - Compare the integer to the number you have previously noted down.

+##### Bugs discovered
+The main tests didn't yeild any bugs as they rely on Django which is quite a mature and stabile framework.
+What was dicovered is when incrementing clicks and views.
+Whenever you visit the url of one of the categories or videos it increments the clicks/views, that means that it will happen if someone simply refreshes the page as well.
+This is something to resolve in future versions.

 #### Current UI

 This is how the site currently looks on a desktop and iPhone X.